tateisu/PushToFCM/README.md

 Currently payload decryption is not implemented because Subway Tooter does not requires it's content, just use event as notification check trigger.

-But if you want sample of payload decryptiom. see also
+But if you want sample of payload decryption. see also
 - https://gist.github.com/tateisu/685eab242549d9c9ffc85020f09a4b71